-Save Our Teaching Health Centers (SOTHC) social media campaign is a national push to help educate Congress on Teaching Health Center (THC) programs, including FHCSD’s Family Medicine Residency Training Program.
+The Save Our Teaching Health Centers (SOTHC) social media campaign is a national push to help educate Congress on Teaching Health Center (THC) programs, including FHCSD’s Family Medicine Residency Training Program.
 The goal of the SOTHC campaign is to engage legislators and the public to support funding for the national Teaching Health Center program, which partially funds our Family Medicine Residency Training Program.
 We need everyone’s voice to build momentum to keep this vital program intact!

 Join The Campaign Today

 The campaign includes posting Facebook and Twitter messaging, info graphics, and a tool to find your elected representatives on social media.
 The messages are already created!
-It’s easy as clicking and posting to your social media account.
+It’s as easy as clicking and posting to your social media account.

 Visit the SOTHC webpage for social media messaging and creative infographics.
-Also, check out the additional resources offered by the California Primary Care Association (CPCA), which hosted a social media 101 webinar that provided an issue based example on raising an issue through social media.
-To access the recording click here.
+Also, check out the additional resources offered by the California Primary Care Association (CPCA), which hosted a social media 101 webinar that provided an issue-based example on raising an issue through social media.
+To access the recording, click here.

 Social media continues to offer an innovative way in which constituents can interact with elected officials on a regular basis.
 More and more, elected officials and their staff are tracking issues and advocacy via social media platforms like Facebook and Twitter.
 Participating in this campaign is voluntary but we hope you choose to get involved!

 Also, consider contributing to FHCSD to help us reach our goal of raising $150,000 to fund the equivalent of one year of training for one resident.
 Learn more about our Family Medicine Residency Training Program here.